lucia2007/tennis-for-all/README.md

 ## Site Structure

 Tennis For All website has three pages.
 All pages can be easily accessed through the navigation menu in the header section.
-The [Landing page](index.html), the [Find Your Group](group.html) page and finally the [Contact Us](contact.html) page.
+The [Home page](index.html), the [Find Your Group](group.html) page and finally the [Contact Us](contact.html) page.

 [Back to top](#contents)